Cost of LivingUpdated May 2026

 How Ann Arbor Compares Regionally for Cost of Living

 How does Ann Arbor stack up against nearby cities for cost of living?
-Flint and Lansing and Kalamazoo offer lower costs — Flint at roughly $3,040, Lansing at roughly $3,360, Kalamazoo at roughly $3,360.
-Among midwestern metros of comparable size, Ann Arbor's cost index of 112 places it near the middle of the spectrum.
+Detroit and Flint and Lansing offer lower costs — Detroit at roughly $3,520, Flint at roughly $3,040, Lansing at roughly $3,360.
+Among midwestern metros of comparable size, Ann Arbor's cost index of 112 places it on the expensive end of the spectrum.
 This positioning matters because it affects not just what you pay, but the pool of professionals and providers available — higher-cost markets tend to attract more specialized talent, while lower-cost markets often mean fewer options but stronger community relationships.
 When comparing options, remember that a 10-point difference in cost index translates to roughly a modest shift in your annual spending on cost of living.

 What to Expect at Every Budget Level in Ann Arbor